-If you’ve got a good credit record, then you may be able to borrow the total cost of the new car with an unsecured loan from a bank.
+If you’ve got a good credit record, then you may be able to borrow the total cost of the new car with an personal loan from a bank.
 These are arranged separately from the purchase of the car so you can get the best interest rate and then drive a harder bargain at the dealership.
 With a personal loan, you’ll own the car from the outset meaning that even if you get into difficulty making repayments, the finance company will not be able to automatically repossess the vehicle.

 The fastest growing type of car finance, PCP, involves making a down payment on the cost of the new car and then entering a monthly repayment plan over a set period of time – usually two, three or four years.
 Once you reach the end of the finance plan, you can then make a final payment which brings your total payments up to the value of the car and keep it.
 Or you can opt out and hand it back to the finance company, using any residual value in the vehicle as a deposit on the new one.